 On the heels of Krugle’s huge IBM DeveloperWorks deal comes another big announcement from the code search engine powerhouse, a partnership with Amazon Web Services (AWS).
 If you’re not a programmer then you probably don’t care to much about the details, but here are few things you might want to know:

 - Krugle is a leader in making programming easier and more efficient, it allows programmers to easily find solutions to problems that other programmers have already solved

 - Amazon Web Services is a ground breaking service that allows any programmer or company to take advantage of everything Amazon has learned about running a complicated website with big data storage needs.
 Even the smallest startup gets CHEAP prices thanks to the economies of scale that Amazon provides.

 - The Krugle + AWS partnership makes some very fertile ground and lowers the risk even further for people with big ideas and small budgets

-Better tools make innovation easier, hopefully this new partnership will have that effect and we’ll see some inspired new projects released with it’s help, or at least maybe some new interesting HITs on mechanical turk.
+Better tools make innovation easier, learn about the AI test automation tools to help your business.
+We are creating a new project, hopefully this new partnership will have that effect and we’ll see some inspired new projects released with it’s help, or at least maybe some new interesting HITs on mechanical turk.
 Here’s the Press Release: (more…)